-Spelt sourdough bread has a wonderful crusty exterior and chewy crumb.
-This no-knead bread starts with ancient grains and is super easy to make.
-You can easily prepare multiple loaves and store in the fridge to bake hot bread for dinner throughout the week.
+With a deliciously crusty exterior and chewy crumb, spelt sourdough bread is simple, wholesome, and long fermented for tangy sourdough flavor.
+You can easily prepare multiple loaves and store them in the fridge to bake hot, fresh bread for dinner throughout the week.

-Spelt an ancient whole grain wheat that acts most similarly to all-purpose flour, but has a slightly lower gluten content.
-Spelt is milled with the bran on, making it a whole wheat flour.
-It has a wonderful, slightly nutty flavor that lends itself well to breads, muffins, cookies, and more.
+Spelt is milled with the bran on, making it a whole wheat flour, and giving it a wonderful, earthy flavor that works well in breads, muffins, cookies, and much more.

 Want to save this recipe?